lscheub/Kanji-Grid/README.md

   - Grade Level
   - Jouyou & Jinmeiyou
   - None (Get a single printout for all Kanji, without being grouped)
+- Sorting Kanji within those sets by how often one has seen them

 Based on the original Kanji grid add-on and its various forks.